nicm42/100-days-of-code-v2/log4.md

 **Day 50: 12th September 2021**
 Halfway through!
 I worked out what Drupal regions I wanted by trial and error (very much error when things disappeared...).
 And then added a Google Font, which took a while as I hadn't considered that I needed to tell it I wanted to use said font.
 I think I need to do some CSS now to get it looking how I want.
 And then remind myself how to use the breakpoints.

+**Day 51: 13th September 2021**
+Back on Click the Shape, I added the results section.
+I wondered why it wasn't showing, was convinced it wasn't using the mixins and then eventually discovered it was because the button was hidden.
+For some reason the layout is all messed up on bigger than mobile screens, but since the CSS all needs re-writing anyway, I'll save that for later.
+As long as it all shows up that's good enough to get it working.
+I then looked at growing the shape when you click on it.
+I did it the old-fashioned way, then discovered Svelte has some stuff to help.
+I used transition but it's for making things visible and invisible (which I'll have use for later).
+Tween turned out to be the one I wanted.
+And it works well.
+Next up will be working out how to stop it on another click.